thjbdvlt/quelquhui/README.md

         "SUFF_FEMININE": ["e", "rice", "ère"], # ...
         "SUFF_NONBINARY": ["x"],
         "SUFF_PLURAL": ["s", "x"],
-        # there only these 5. but default lists are longer.
+        # there's only these 5.
+        # (default lists for the first three are longer.)
     }
 )
 ```